johnstaveley/RaspberryPiControl/README.md

 - Stack 4 relay board on top of Raspberry pi
 - Servo 1: Attach Black to pin 9, Red to pin 1 and White/Yellow to pin 12
-- Servo 2: Attach Black to pin 6, Red to pin 17 and White/Yellow to pin
 	NB: Depending on your servos you may have to connect these to 5V instead
 - LEDS: Attach to pins 11, 13, 36
 - Switch input: Attach to pin 15